This is a count of unique logins that occurred to view your experience.

 This section shows you geo-location information of your viewers on

-This section shows you a frequency chart of how many times a connection in your experience was clicked.
+This section shows you a frequency chart of how many times a rule in your experience was clicked.
 Using this information you can gain insights into how your viewers navigate through your experience.

-This section shows information on the connection and viewers that triggered it.
+This section shows information on the rule and viewers that triggered it.
 This gives you a fine grained log of how exactly a viewer interacted with your experience.

 Leader board analytics page